fusionlanguage/fut/doc/reference.md

 ### Local constants

-Constants can be declared not only at the level of classes (as described above), but also at the level of statements.
+Constants can be declared not only at the level of classes (as described above) but also at the level of statements.
 Such a definition has a scope of the containing block.
 For this reason, local constants do not specify visibility.